 Private-Pay Housing Options

-A private Assisted, Supportive, and Independent Living facility can offer your loved one a self-contained home, although each one is unique.
-Your loved one would have a door that locks, and their space may include a bedroom or studio, bathroom, living room, space for a small dining table, and kitchenette.
-Facilities can be very similar to Residential Care Facilities but are privately accessed and offer a range of supervision or care.
+A private Assisted, Supportive, or Independent Living facility is a self-contained home.
+Even though no two are the same, your loved one would have a door that locks, and their space may be a one-bedroom or studio with a bathroom, living room, space for a small dining table, and kitchenette.
+They can be similar to Residential Care Facilities but are privately run and offer a range of supervision or care.

-Residents may have meals in their own suite or share meals in a common dining room.
+Residents might have meals in their own room or share meals in a common dining area.
 Activities and entertainment are scheduled regularly to encourage socialization and increase the quality of life for residents.
-Some facilities offer a shuttle service for medical appointments, lunch out or shopping.
+Some facilities offer a shuttle service for medical appointments, lunch out, or shopping.

-Assisted, Supportive, and Independent Living offers services to meet residents’ needs, such as help with personal care, housekeeping, laundry, medication management, and some nursing care.
-In some facilities, residents should be able to bathe and dress on their own.
+Assisted, Supportive, and Independent Living can offer a range of services.
+For instance, help with personal care, housekeeping, laundry, medication management, and some nursing care.
+In some facilities, residents need to be able to bathe and dress on their own.

-Other facilities offer, at additional cost, more individual care through an enriched care program.
-This could include assistance with bathing, dressing or increased nursing care, similar to what is offered in a Nursing Home or through government-funded Home Care or a privately paid Home Care Provider service.
+Some facilities offer fee-for-service individual care through an enriched care program.
+This could include help with bathing, dressing or increased nursing care.
+This is similar to what is offered in a nursing home or through government-funded home care or a privately paid home care provider.

-Assisted Living offers a good balance of private and shared living, a menu of services for purchase, and for those who are financially able, it can significantly reduce the stress experienced by the loved one and the caregiver.
-This option may be ideal for someone looking to downsize, who would benefit from living in a social community and who may need some level of support each day.
+Assisted Living offers a good balance of private and shared living space and services that can be purchased.
+For people who can afford this option, it can reduce the stress on both the loved one and the caregiver.
+It might be good for someone looking to downsize, who would benefit from living in a social community, and who may need some level of support each day.

-This may be an ideal first step on the continuum of care.
-It will help your loved one become accustomed to group meals and group activities and introduces support workers in a more manageable way.
-Once your loved one is settled in, you may find that there is less demand on your time if they are happy with their new surroundings.
-You may also find that you have less stress worrying about your loved one being alone.
+This might be a good first step on the continuum of care.
+It will help your loved one get used to group meals and group activities.
+It can also introduce support workers in a more manageable way.
+Once your loved one is settled in, you will probably find there is less demand on your time, especially if they’re happy with their new surroundings.
+You might also find you don’t have to worry about your loved one being alone.

-To find Private Facilities in your area, click the links below.
-These lists are a starting point to help you identify some facilities in your area.
+To find private facilities in your area, click the links below.
+These lists will help you identify some facilities in your area.
 Caregivers Nova Scotia will continue to add information to these lists as we get it, and ensure the information is as up-to-date as possible.
 Please note: There are no standardized definitions of assisted, supportive, or independent living, or full nursing care.
-Therefore, we recommend you contact the facility directly to confirm the level(s) and type(s) of services provided.
+We recommend you contact the facility directly to confirm the level(s) and type(s) of services provided.

-Consider bringing along a trusted family member or friend when you visit for a tour to help you get a good sense of the facility.
-It is always beneficial to have an extra set of eyes as they may pick up on things that you miss.
-You could arrange to stay for a meal or perhaps your loved one could stay for a few days to make a thorough appraisal of the facility, the staff, the atmosphere and other residents.
+Consider bringing along a family member or friend when you visit for a tour.
+This will help you get a good sense of the facility.
+It’s always helpful to have an extra set of eyes to pick up on things you might miss.
+You could arrange to stay for a meal or maybe your loved one could stay for a few days to see if they’re comfortable with the atmosphere, staff, and other residents.

 When deciding on a private care facility, consider all the options.
-You want this facility to provide all the amenities required for your loved one’s comfort and to meet their social and recreational needs.
-Any facility you consider should be willing to provide you with a comprehensive tour and to answer all questions.
-Make sure to bring along the checklist of 28 questions we shared in the Long Term Care section of our website and focus on your priorities.
+You want the facility to be the kind of place your loved one will be comfortable and where their social and recreational needs are met.
+Any facility you consider should be willing to provide you with a tour and to answer all your questions.
+Make sure to bring along the checklist of 28 questions we shared in the Long Term Care section of our website.